Laura Rizzotto is a Latvian/Brazilian singer, songwriter, trained dancer and performing artist based in Los Angeles, CA.

 On April of 2017, Laura was the moderator of the Music and Culture panel at the Brazil Conference, in Harvard University.
 The panel featured two Brazilian music icons: Gilberto Gil, Brazil’s former minister of culture, and Yamandu Costa, a virtuoso on the acoustic guitar.

-Laura’s latest work is a series of Eps named “Precious Stones”.
+Laura’s latest work is a series of EPs named “Precious Stones”.
 Each chapter of the collection will showcase a different side of the artist.
 The first EP, “Ruby”, was launched in 2018 and has a pop-driven feel.
-The second chapter, “Amber”, will be released in 2018, as a tribute to her Latvian roots.
+The second chapter, “Amber”, has the name of a Latvian stone and will be an homage to her Latvian roots.